 In the summer, staying somewhat cool, being able to get my clothes wet/dirty if I need to help my kids is important.

-As far as shoes go, Keens, Chacos, Crocs, Natives, etc make great options for kids and adults.
-My favorite are these classic Chacos.
+Keens, Chacos, Crocs, Natives, etc make great options for kids and adults.
+My favorite line-up is:

 FOR THE KIDS